This chapter contains mentions of firearms and depictions of electric shocks.

 “We?” she asked, straightening.

 He smiled.
 “I suppose I did have vested interest in this area,” he answered.
 “We all have our lives outside the war.”

 “I was no one.”

 “And so was I. Or rather, we were.”
 Clarke’s inward chuckle came again.
 “No one will believe strange claims like ours.
 In our proposal we said we were certain there are tunnels between worlds.
 Know what their answer was?
 The entire council laughed.
 Laughed a good five minutes, then had my colleague and I chucked out of the lab for good.”

 He gazed off pensively at the door in the right wall, likely leading to the bedroom.
 “Nevertheless, I am lucky to have convinced some higher-ups to take their chances with my well-evidenced conjectures.
 And you, Vesper, are here defending Dunkirk because it holds secrets.
 Secrets more crucial than this little tiff over territory.
-We need it safe.
-The Allies could lose, but this land must remain ours.”
+We must protect it until we know enough about it to be sure of what to do.
+It could have...immeasurable strategic applications.”
 Again the colonel fixed his eyes on hers.
 “You understand now why you’ve been posted here?”

 “I’m guarding something I don’t understand.”